aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 <div class="preformatted">
 “The Farm” was an integral part of our existence
 As we traveled forth on this life’s highway
-It was brought from my Dad and Mother
+It was bought from my Dad and Mother
 Who raised their large family there
 Weather at the old Home Place was always fair
 My Dad said no wind got in there to blow